openrm/hato/README.md

 This library is highly customizeable.
 Plugins allow for a configuration that fits your project and for extension of the library to meet unique requirements.

+The library is built upon [amqplib](https://www.npmjs.com/package/amqplib) and is compatible with AMQP 0-9-1 and is promise based (can be overriden).

 ## Getting Started

 Include the library and plugins